t-whiteley/t-whiteley/README.md

 ### Hi there 👋

 I like to work in:
-📊 Python for automation and scripting. \n
+📊 Python for automation and scripting.
-⚙️ C and C++ for embedded and software development. \n 👨‍💻 Lamp stack for web development: Linux, Apache, MySQL, PHP. \n
+⚙️ C and C++ for embedded and software development.
+👨‍💻 Lamp stack for web development: Linux, Apache, MySQL, PHP.

 <!--